TomasLongo/slish/readme.md

 ### Features
 * Easy to use API.
 Start to stream is a matter of creating a Slish instance and call `startStreaming` on it.
-* Easily.
-Slish makes it easy to create custom consumers.
+* Slish makes it easy to create custom consumers.
 Just provide an object with a method `consume(newData)` where `newData` is the new file content detected by Slish and you're ready to go.
 * Ships with three ready to use consumers
   * ConsoleConsumer: Simply pass new content to stdout
   * ColoredConsumer: Colors new content line-by-line based on configured patterns
+  * SocketConsumer: Sends new content over to remote clients connecting via [socket.io](http://www.socket.io)

 ### Consumers
 The `consumers` folder contains a separate `package.json` file to manage the dependencies of the consumers.